What Is MCP? Model Context Protocol Explained Simply

 MCP is like a universal remote for AI.
 One simple set of buttons that lets any smart model use any tool safely and smoothly.

-Lesson 1.
-What is MCP .
-Model Context Protocol? ← You are here
+What Is MCP?
+Model Context Protocol Explained Simply ← You are here

 Picture your living room on movie night.